remotestorage/armadietto/notes/S3-store-router.md

 # S3-compatible Streaming Store

-Note: S3-compatible storage trades the strong consistency of a file system for higher performance and multi-datacenter capability, so this store only offers eventual consistency.
+Note: S3-compatible storage trades the strong consistency of a file system for durability and expandability, so this store only offers eventual consistency.

 Streaming Stores like this can only be used with the modular server.